Cal Henderson Sells 1,500 Shares of Slack (NYSE:WORK) Stock

 - On Wednesday, June 24th, Cal Henderson sold 1,500 shares of Slack stock.
 The shares were sold at an average price of $32.64, for a total value of $48,960.00.

-Several research firms have recently commented on WORK.
-Morgan Stanley lifted their target price on Slack from $25.00 to $29.00 and gave the company an “equal weight” rating in a research note on Tuesday, May 12th.
-William Blair reissued a “buy” rating on shares of Slack in a research note on Friday, March 27th.
-Zacks Investment Research raised Slack from a “hold” rating to a “buy” rating and set a $36.00 target price for the company in a research note on Saturday, June 13th.
-Royal Bank of Canada lifted their target price on Slack from $28.00 to $38.00 and gave the company an “outperform” rating in a research note on Friday, June 5th.
-Finally, Barclays raised Slack to a “buy” rating in a research note on Friday, June 19th.
-Two analysts have rated the stock with a sell rating, eight have issued a hold rating and fifteen have issued a buy rating to the company’s stock.
-The stock currently has an average rating of “Buy” and a consensus price target of $33.68.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in WORK.
-Quadrant Capital Group LLC bought a new stake in Slack during the fourth quarter worth about $27,000.
+Several large investors have recently modified their holdings of WORK.
+Quadrant Capital Group LLC bought a new position in shares of Slack during the fourth quarter valued at about $27,000.
 Duncker Streett & Co.
-Inc. acquired a new position in Slack during the first quarter worth approximately $27,000.
-Trustcore Financial Services LLC increased its position in Slack by 86.2% during the first quarter.
-Trustcore Financial Services LLC now owns 1,037 shares of the company’s stock worth $28,000 after buying an additional 480 shares during the last quarter.
-WASHINGTON TRUST Co acquired a new position in Slack during the first quarter worth approximately $45,000.
-Finally, Manchester Financial Inc. acquired a new position in Slack during the second quarter worth approximately $48,000.
-Institutional investors and hedge funds own 51.75% of the company’s stock.
+Inc. bought a new position in shares of Slack during the first quarter valued at about $27,000.
+Trustcore Financial Services LLC raised its stake in shares of Slack by 86.2% during the first quarter.
+Trustcore Financial Services LLC now owns 1,037 shares of the company’s stock valued at $28,000 after acquiring an additional 480 shares during the last quarter.
+WASHINGTON TRUST Co purchased a new position in shares of Slack during the first quarter valued at about $45,000.
+Finally, Manchester Financial Inc. purchased a new position in shares of Slack during the second quarter valued at about $48,000.
+51.75% of the stock is owned by hedge funds and other institutional investors.

+Several brokerages recently weighed in on WORK.
+Barclays raised shares of Slack to a “buy” rating in a research report on Friday, June 19th.
+Goldman Sachs Group cut shares of Slack from a “neutral” rating to a “sell” rating and set a $30.00 price target on the stock. in a research report on Friday, June 19th.
+They noted that the move was a valuation call.
+Wells Fargo & Co dropped their target price on shares of Slack from $41.00 to $40.00 and set an “overweight” rating on the stock in a research report on Friday, June 5th.
+Canaccord Genuity lifted their target price on shares of Slack from $25.00 to $38.00 and gave the stock a “buy” rating in a research report on Friday, June 5th.
+Finally, William Blair reissued a “buy” rating on shares of Slack in a research report on Friday, March 27th.
+Two research analysts have rated the stock with a sell rating, eight have assigned a hold rating and fifteen have assigned a buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and an average price target of $33.68.

 Slack Technologies, Inc operates Slack, a business technology software platform in the United States and internationally.
 Its platform brings together people, applications, and data, as well as sells its offering under a software-as-a-service model.
 The company was formerly known as Tiny Speck, Inc and changed its name to Slack Technologies, Inc in 2014.